-We are celebrating Australian musical talent this month and to kick off 2021 in style, we are listening to 100 Aussie artists in our new Made In Australia YMR playlist.
-2020 was a hard year for artists and musicians who were not able to play live shows to bolster their incomes and promote their new music.
+We are celebrating Australian musical talent this month and to kick off 2022 in style, we are listening to 100 Aussie artists in our new Made In Australia YMR playlist.
+2020 and 2021 were hard years for artists and musicians who were not able to play live shows to bolster their incomes and promote their new music.
 We think there hasn’t been a better time to showcase 100 homegrown artists and bands, so get listening, following and supporting, now that the live scene is starting to flourish again.

 With all the Triple J whooping that goes on this time of year, we prefer to reflect on our newly updated alternative playlist of 100 Australian artists that you should really be listening to both now and beyond, to celebrate what many overseas have already been doing for quite some time.